What is the purpose of hazard significance in HACCP?

 To help you I’ve put together a template that you can use to document your significance assessment.
 I’ve provided the method, you just need to decide and fill in your scale and definitions, and how you want to determine significance.
 To get your free template, just click the button below.

-In the next post I’m going to go through using the codex decision tree, specifically making sure you’re using the most modern version, because the old one can really trip you up and cause you non-conformance if you’re not careful.
+In the next article I’m going to go through using the codex decision tree, specifically making sure you’re using the most modern version, because the old one can really trip you up and cause you non-conformance if you’re not careful.

 We've tagged this article as: Hazard analysis HACCP